tldr-pages/tldr/pages/common/adb.md

 # adb

 > Android Debug Bridge: communicate with an Android emulator instance or connected Android devices.
+> This command also has documentation about its subcommands, e.g. `adb shell`.
 > More information: <https://developer.android.com/studio/command-line/adb>.

 - Check whether the adb server process is running and start it: